USCIS processing times —

 The EB-5 immigrant petition involves extensive review of the investment, the source of funds, and the underlying project, and it has no premium processing option.
 Standard times run roughly 29–61 months.
 The EB-5 Reform and Integrity Act created priority handling for petitions tied to rural Targeted Employment Area projects, which can move materially faster (often in the 12–24 month range), making project selection one of the most important timeline decisions in an EB-5 plan.

-The ranges here reflect typical processing as of May 2026 and are provided for general guidance.
+The ranges here reflect typical processing as of July 2026 and are provided for general guidance.
 USCIS updates its official figures monthly, and times vary by service center and can change with policy or staffing shifts.
 Always confirm your exact, current estimate on the official USCIS processing times tool at egov.uscis.gov/processing-times by selecting your form, classification, and field office.